OctopusDeploy/blog/blog/2024-07/whats-new-navigation-ui/index.md

 ## Getting around
 - Vertical navigation exposes the features you use to manage deployment projects

-- Favorited projects appears in the navigation, simply by clicking the star ⭐️
+- Favorited projects appear in the navigation, simply by clicking the star ⭐️

 - We've positioned global search more centrally